peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat[] DivRemNaturalScale(
         PeterO.Numbers.EFloat divisor);

-Calculates the quotient and remainder using the DivideToIntegerNaturalScale and the formula in RemainderNaturalScale.
+Divides this arbitrary-precision binary floating-point number by another arbitrary-precision binary floating-point number and returns a two-item array containing the result of the division and the remainder, in that order.
+The result of division is calculated as though by  `DivideToIntegerNaturalScale` , and the remainder is calculated as though by  `RemainderNaturalScale` .

 <b>Parameters:</b>